arangodb/arangodb/Documentation/DocuBlocks/Rest/Cluster/1_structs.md

 @RESTSTRUCT{piFactor,rebalance_compute,number,optional,}
 A weighting factor that should remain untouched.
 (Default: `256e6`)

-If a collection has more shards than there are DB-Servers, then some DB-Servers could be responsible for more shards of the collection as leader than others.
+If a collection has more shards than there are DB-Servers, there can be a subtle form of leader imbalance.
+Some DB-Servers may be responsible for more shards as leader than others.
-This is another, subtle form of leader imbalance.
 The `piFactor` adjusts how much weight such imbalances get in the overall imbalance score.

 @RESTSTRUCT{databasesExcluded,rebalance_compute,array,optional,string}
 A list of database names to exclude from the analysis.
 (Default: `[]`)